What a Country Christmas Was Like in the 1950s

 After the Chores, the Fun Began…

-The school Christmas concert was another festive occasion we always attended.
+No 1950s Christmas would be complete without attending the school Christmas concert.
 Pupils learned their parts for the Christmas plays, recitals or carolling.
 When my little brother was just a beginner in school, Dad wrote a recital for him.
 It went something like this: “Santa Claus is short and stout, so I have been told by Dad, but I have seen him, he’s tall and thin and looks just like my Dad.”

 When the concert ended we all received a brown paper bag with an orange and some hard candy in it.
 We always travelled to school concerts and Sunday school concerts at the church by horse-drawn sleigh.
 We also had our own foot warmers, which were little metal boxes with a drawer in them that contained hot coals.
 The metal was covered with rug material so that nothing was burnt, and we had extra blankets as it always seemed colder at night.